bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 #### Distributions

 Distributions will use an endpoint called PatientNotification.
-The FHIR structure of the interaction is the same as RevisePerson.
+The FHIR structure of the interaction is the same as RevisePatient.

 [Patient Notifications](distributions.html)